gade-raghav/Testing-CloudFormation-Templates/README.md

 ## Project Description

-This project ams to implement a solution which can optimize the run/test for CF template.
-We will be running a cloudformation template and testing it without actually launching the resources.We will be using [EKS](https://github.com/aws-quickstart/quickstart-amazon-eks) open source cloudformation template for demonstration.
-We will be testing and stimulating cloudformation template with zero cost.
+This project aims to implement a solution that can optimize the run/test for CF template.
+We will be running a cloudformation template and testing it without actually launching the resources.
+We will be using [EKS](https://github.com/aws-quickstart/quickstart-amazon-eks) open-source cloudformation template for demonstration.
+We will be testing and stimulating cloudformation templates with zero cost.

 ### The project has been divided into 3 steps:
 #### Step-1: Setup and Pre-requisites
 #### Step-2: Static Code Analysis
 #### Step-3: Unit-Testing